themalcoder/neural_network/README.md

-# Neural Network From Scractch
+# Neural Network From Scratch

 This is the implementation of neural networks from scratch.
 Right now I am not sure what or how this gonna proceed in the future.
 But I am planning to impelement it in JavaScript, Java and Python.